Brownlee Fitness Training Plans

 “No impact”

-When it comes to the Marathon des Sables and desert ultras in general, there are few better placed to comment than nine-time winner Rachid El Morabity, who is gunning to equal Lahcen Ahansal’s record this year.
+When it comes to the Marathon des Sables and desert ultras in general, there are few better placed to comment than nine-time winner Rachid El Morabity, who is again gunning to equal Lahcen Ahansal’s record this year.

 Rachid El Morabity at the 2021 Marathon des Sables